Trip Summary and Itinerary Map

 In the late afternoon, head out on a boat trip over Lake Chamo where you'll find hippos and crocodiles at a close range.
-The place known as “Azo-Gebeya"", meaning Crocodile Market, and it offers one of Africa's most impressive displays of big crocs.
+Visit Azo-Gebeya, meaning Crocodile Market, where you'll find one of Africa's most impressive displays of big crocs.

-As the sun drops behind the horizong, head to Paradise Lodge for overnight.
+As the sun drops behind the horizon, head to Paradise Lodge for overnight.

 Day 15: Great Rift Valley